 There are hundreds of these small foxes on Santa Cruz Island, which are a fun addition to the island.

 One of the top attractions on Channels Island National Park is kayaking.
-The best way to do it is to book a trip with one of the local kayaking companies in the Ventura / Oxnard area and they will take the kayaks over for you and show you many of the different attractions on the water like sea caves and even Arch Rock.
+The best way to do it is to book a trip with one of the local kayaking companies in the Ventura / Oxnard area and they will take the kayaks over for you and show you many of the different attractions on the water like sea caves.
+Here is my review of our time kayaking on Santa Cruz Island.